MPP Admissions Timeline

-To be eligible for the Paul D. Coverdell Fellows Program, volunteers need to have completed their Peace Corps service satisfactorily.
-Satisfactory completion means:
+To be eligible for the Coverdell Program, you need to have completed your Peace Corps service satisfactorily:

-- You have completed the full two-year tour of Peace Corps service or the full tour minus up to 90 days if you returned home on emergency leave;
+- You have completed the full two-year tour of Peace Corps service or the full tour minus up to 90 days if you returned home on emergency leave, or

 We do not offer application fee waivers for Paul D. Coverdell Fellows applicants but do offer guaranteed tuition fellowships for accepted Peace Corps alumni.